Boris01-max/DECO2017-BLOG/posts/my-first-blog2.md

                 4. Short text and interaction system.

 we did not do community discussion spaces, because we believe it is unnecessary and it should be more focus on 1 on 1 experience.

+Also my teammate meationed one key point, this community should let people to express their emotion and help them out of it.

+Add fuction :
+                1. Self-destructing post system.

 ```test
 code blocks and all that